bl4ck01/Schedule/README.md

 # Schedule

-A multi-threaded Node scheduling application for employees with variable shift lengths.
+A Node scheduling application for employees with variable shift lengths.

 ## Set Up